danieljharvey/website-face/posts/2019-08-12-contract-testing.markdown

 Hello.
 I hope you are well.
-Over the last few months I have been trying out a method for generating `Contract Tests` between services using `Arbitrary` instances frQuickcheck which
-I thought it might be good to share.
+Over the last few months I have been trying out a method for generating `Contract Tests` between services using `Arbitrary` instances from Quickcheck which I thought it might be good to share.
 It's not particularly clever, which is partially what I like about it, and as a result I may not have been the first to come up with it.
 If I have therefore somewhat stolen your thunder please accept my apologies in advance.